dylanlrrb/gpu_cron/README.md

 ## Requirements

+ - You will need virtualenv installed

-Clone the repo into the root directory or change the working directory in `run.sh`
+ - Clone the repo into the root directory or change the working directory in `run.sh`

-Make sure you have AWS credentials set up to read from and write to the S3 bucket you want to store the build products in
+ - Make sure you have AWS credentials set up to read from and write to the S3 bucket you want to store the build products in

 ## Cron setup